anisinghppsa/hanginwithmrcooper/README.md

 4. Implement the shopping cart component
 5. Lift state to parent component
 6. Allow product list and shopping cart components to communicate via their parent
-7. (Optional) Create a component to display and edit a product's rating
+7. (BONUS 1) Create a component to display and edit a product's rating
+8. (BONUS 2) Create a section for adding new products, only accessible by admins
+9. (BONUS 3) Allow admins to also edit existing items